 Note that all changes are auto-saved approximately every 20 seconds.
 Even if you forget to publish and then log out of your account, your changes will still be there in edit mode when you return.

 At the top of the page, you will see the following options representing the four different content blocks:

-- Used to create a new high-level section, for example, a prerequisites section that appears near the top of the document but that is separate from the instructions.
+Used to create a heading for a new high-level section.
+An example is a prerequisites section that appears near the top of the document but that is separate from the instructions.

 When you select the document or asset, its name will appear as a blue link.
-Note: If someone changes the name of the document or asset later on, the link text will not change.
+Note that if someone changes the name of the document or asset later on, the link text will not change.

 Sharing the document URL

-After you publish a new document, you may want your team to take a look at your updated document or to be able to share a link to a public document with clients.
-If the document is still open, you can copy the URL from the address bar.
-If you are in the folder listing, you can hover over a document name to use the Copy to clipboard command, rather than opening the document.
+After you publish a document, you may want your team to take a look at your document or allow them to share a link to a public document with clients.
+From the document listing, you can hover over the document to use the Copy to clipboard command.

 Copying, moving, and deleting documents

 To copy, move, or delete one or more documents, click the button under the search field as shown here: